-In July 2013, a fire (the Mountain Fire) on San Jacinto Mountain devastated a large portion of the mountain, destroying many miles of the PCT and threatening the town of Idyllwild (which was evacuated as burning embers reached the town).
+In July 2013, the Mountain Fire on San Jacinto Mountain devastated a large portion of the mountain, destroying many miles of the PCT and threatening the town of Idyllwild (which was evacuated as burning embers reached the town).
 The trail went through a fair amount of that burn area today, and while the trees had certainly not recovered (and won’t for a long time), the ground brush had already made a comeback.

 After 5.6 miles, upon arriving at the Forbes Ranch trailhead, I took a short break with a group of other hikers, in preparation for a steep two mile climb up towards Spitler Peak.
-(Naturally, the PCT comes near the peak, but never summits, and as far as I could tell hiking that section today, there is no actual trail that goes to the summit.)
+(Naturally, the PCT comes near the peak, but never summits, and as far as I could tell, there is no actual trail that goes to the summit.)

 Over the past several years, trail crews have been working to rebuild the trail that was damaged during the Mountain Fire.
 This year, another two miles of the repair work was completed, and the PCT was reopened between the Forbes Ranch and Spitler Peak trails.